orangejuice/blog/data/activity/movie-敦煌莫高窟-美の全貌·上篇-2008/record.en.md

 date: 2021-04-07 21:56:05+08:00
 douban:
   rating: 9.3
-  subtitle: 2008 / Japan / Documentary / Directed by Kengo Miyazaki / Starring
-    Hiroshi Sato, Akiko Furuno
+  subtitle: 2008 / Japan / Documentary / Kengo Higashiyama / Hiroshi Sato, Akiko Furuno
 ---

-I can't truly appreciate the beauty that's at arm's length, nor experience the joy brought by connections that span time and space.
-That feeling of something right in front of me yet elusively beyond grasp, has me quietly melancholic as I watch.
-After enduring more than an hour, deep-seated anxiety takes hold.
-The road ahead appears long and arduous.
+Unable to enjoy the beauty so close yet so far, nor to experience the joy brought by the connection across time and space.
+That feeling of something being right in front of you, yet elusive, left me feeling melancholy as I watched alone.
+After enduring more than an hour, it plunged me into deep anxiety, with a long and obstructed path ahead.